-The Department shall also not take responsibility for any expenditure emanating from the violation of any traffic regulation.
+The Department shall also not take responsibility for any expenditure emanating from the violation of any traffic regulations.

 x.
-Government Garage Vehicles
+Government Garage Vehicle

-When applying for a vehicle without a driver at the Government Garage, a form Z186 must be completed and forwarded to the Government Garage.
-The Government Garage shall not supply any vehicle without this form.
+When applying for a vehicle without a driver at the government garage, a form Z186 must be completed and forwarded to the government garage.
+The government garage shall not supply any vehicle without this form.
 When applying for a vehicle with a driver, the booking must be confirmed by fax.

-Please note that the travel agency will not be involved in booking Government Garage vehicles.
+Please note that the travel agency will not be involved in the booking Government Garage vehicles.

-Officials shall utilise the most economical size and class option available between 1300cc to 2000cc.
-The "optimum" vehicle should be selected on the basis of the number of officials travelling in the vehicle, the type of road and the distance to be travelled.
+Officials shall utilise the most economical size and class of option available between 1300cc.
+The "optimum" vehicle should be selected on the basis of the number of officials travelling in the vehicle, the type of the road and the distance to be travelled.

-(c) Travel allowances payable
+(c) Travel allowance payable

-All official travel must be authorised with an appropriate trip authority.
-The following travelling allowance is payable, subject to the conditions as stated below:
+All official must be authorised with an appropriated trip authority and relevant supporting documents.
+The following travelling allowances is payable subjected to the conditions as stated below :

-i.
-Official kilometres are measured from the office and back to the office.

-- ii.
-If official transport is provided, the fuel, oil and other specific costs of the official vehicle concerned shall be refunded, subject to the necessary documentation being submitted. - iii.
-If an employee uses a private vehicle, excluding a subsidised transport scheme vehicle, compensation shall be refunded in accordance with the National Department of Transport rates, as revised from time to time. - iv.
-In calculating the applicable rates for the vehicle concerned, an engine capacity to a maximum of 2500 cm3 shall be used. - v.
-If proof of toll fees and parking fees paid are submitted, the amount shall be reimbursed.
+- i.
+Official kilometres are measured from the office and back to the office. - ii.
+If official transport is provided, fuel, oil and other specific cost of the official vehicle concern shall be refunded, subject to the necessary documentation being submitted. - iii.
+If an employee uses a private vehicle, excluding a subsidised transport scheme vehicle, compensation shall be refunded in accordance with the National Department of Transport rates are revised regularly. - iv.
+In calculating the applicable rates for the vehicle concern, an engine capacity to a maximum of 2500 cm shall be used. - v.
+If proof of toll fees and parking fees are submitted, the amount shall be reimbursed.

-3.5 Accommodation
+3.5.
+Accommodation

-Care should be taken to ensure that the most cost-effective accommodation is utilised at all times.
+Care should be taken to ensure that the most cost-effective accommodation is utilised at all times and in line with the cost containment.